SuperNova76/TopCPToolKit/docs/tutorials/submit_grid.md

 ```bash
 lsetup rucio
 ```
+!!! note
-**NOTE** It is advisable to setup rucio in a new shell.
+    It is advisable to setup rucio in a new shell.
 This is in particular true if you already have AnalysisBase set up in a shell, rucio has known compatibility issues with AB.

 Downloading of a dataset:
 ```bash